What's in season - February

 Swedes

-Find more ideas see our swede recipe collection.
+Find more inspiration from our swede recipes.

 Primrose flowers

 Edible flowers are a fantastic and easy way of decorating sweet dishes like cakes and desserts.
 They can add a much-needed pop of colour and often a fresh peppery taste, depending on the flowers used.
 Try them in savoury dishes, too, like salads and open sandwiches such as these smoked salmon tartines – it would make a really special light lunch.
-Or, cut the toast into bite-sized pieces and serve as canapés at your next celebration.
+Or cut the toast into bite-sized pieces and serve as canapés at your next celebration.

 Smoked salmon tartines